IsItEditingTime/documentation/content/creator/3d-modeling/textures.md

 - Make your art pipeline more efficient, flexible, organized, easy to target and modify if it's necessary.
 - Avoid of to overlap textures with the same name using the texture extractor or others tools.
 - Avoid issues of overlapping textures when using Asset Bundles.
-- More efficient way to pain point issues when analasing the scene.
+- More efficient way to pain point issues when analyzing the scene.

 **How to proper name your Textures:**
 - **Asset name** should clearly represent what the texture is.